kevinolega/callcentertrainingtips/_posts/2014-01-20-ask-application-process.md

 I said okay.

-The pretty reception girl, called my name, I went toward her and smiled.
+The pretty reception girl called my name, I went toward her and smiled.

 She guided me to a computer to fill out my details and I did.